zivolution921/learnplace/README.md

 ##Introduction

-Learnplace is a eLearning platform, complete with a CMS that's going to allow school admins to create and manage video courses.
-Since we want our students to pay a monthly subscription to be able to see our videos, we are also going to integrate with Stripe, which is going to help us manage the app's payments system.
+Learnplace is a eLearning platform, that's going to allow school admins to create and manage video courses.
+Integrating with Stripe, which is going to help us manage the app's payments system.

 ##Installation